erenilhan/Ant-Media-Docs/docs/Conference-and-Peer-to-Peer.rst

 	</script>

-You can analyze and follow the `Conference Example <https://antmedia.io/livedemo/conference.html>`_ in the Live Demo also.
+You can analyze and follow the `Conference Example <https://github.com/ant-media/StreamApp/blob/master/src/main/webapp/conference.html>`_ in the Github also.

 We hope this tutorial will give an idea about WebRTC conference applications.
 You can analyze the example at the `Test Server <https://test.antmedia.io:5443/WebRTCAppEE/conference.html>`_.
 If you have a question, please let us know through contact@antmedia.io